NguyenAndrew/edd/README.md

 <br>

 #### Q: What is Ent?
 A: Ent is a new word based on the word "Entity".
-Ent represents the composable blocks of value that can be delivered by user with/without AI assistance.
+Ent represents the composable blocks of value that can be delivered either with/without AI assistance.

 <br>